bernedogit/pelconf/pelconflib.md

 6 The *pelconflib.c* file
 -------------------------

 The *pelconflib.c* file provides the functionality to check the system.
 It contains many functions, some of them intended for internal use.
 Those functions that are intended for internal use have the `aci_` prefix.
 The ones that are part of the public API use the prefix `ac_`.
-The rest of this document describes the functions that are provided by *pelconflib.c*.
+The rest of this document describes the functions that are provided by public API of *pelconflib.c*.

 7 Structure of *pelconf.c*
 --------------------------